 Most little ones will have all 20 of their milk teeth by the time they're around three years old.

-A child’s 20 milk teeth will usually begin to fall out around the age of six or seven to make way for their permanent adult teeth – of which there will be 32!
+A child's 20 milk teeth will usually begin to fall out around the age of six or seven, and they'll gradually be replaced by all 36 of their permanent adult teeth.

 Dummies: Should I Give My Baby One?